The best dog food for your German Shepherd, or any breed, is an important question and topic for dog owners.

 How Much Food Should a German Shepherd Eat?

-As you know, if you have a German Shepherd or are looking to get one, German Shepherds are highly active animals that need a lot of exercise and mental stimulation to be happy and healthy.
+As you know, if you have a German Shepherd or if you are looking to get one, German Shepherds are highly active animals that need a lot of exercise and mental stimulation to be happy and healthy.

 What is the Best Dog Food for German Shepherds?

-While they are growing, these dogs need lots of protein to help build muscle and support their bones.
+German Shepherd puppies need lots of protein to help build muscle and support their bones.